Common tabular operations in pandas#

 join2.head()

-YEARMODA TEMP MAX MIN DIFF TEMP_CELSIUS TEMP_KELVIN WEEKDAY DATE PRCP
+YEARMODA MAX MIN TEMP1 TEMP2 DIFF TEMP TEMP_KELVIN WEEKDAY Date Precipitation amount [mm]

-As can be seen, now only the column DATE and the attribute of interest PRCP were joined and kept in the output from the right DataFrame.
-Similar trick can also be applied to the left DataFrame by adding the selection before the .merge() call if you want to reduce the number of columns on the result.
+As can be seen in the DataFrame above, now only the column Date and the attribute of interest Precipitation amount [mm] were joined and kept in the output from the right DataFrame.
+A similar trick can also be applied to the left DataFrame by adding the selection before the .merge() call.

-In our case, doing the table join was fairly straightforward because we had only one unique record per day in both DataFrames.
-However, in some cases you might have multiple records on either one of the DataFrames (e.g. hourly observations vs daily observations).
+In our case, doing the table join was fairly straightforward because we had only one unique record per day in both DataFrame objects.
+However, in some cases you might have multiple records in one or the other of the DataFrame objects (e.g., hourly observations vs. daily observations).
 This can in specific cases cause issues (not always!), incorrect analysis results, and other undesired consequences if not taken into account properly.
-This kind of mismatch in number of records per table can be handled e.g. by aggregating the hourly data to a daily average.
+This kind of mismatch in number of records per table can be handled by first aggregating the hourly data to a daily average, for example.
 You can learn more about these aggregation techniques in the following sections.

 Footnotes#